Editor's Note: This is a modified version of Ink World's comprehensive U.S. Top 20 report. For the full report, please see our April 2003 issue.

 Fax: (201) 224-4392

-Sales: Sun Chemical had sales of approximately $3.3 billion for worldwide printing inks and colorants (including Coates Lorilleux).
+Sales: Sun Chemical had sales in excess of $3 billion in printing inks and colorants worldwide.

-Major Products: Web heatset and sheetfed offset; publication and packaging gravure; news ink and publication coldset; flexographic packaging inks; corrugated packaging inks; energy curable inks and coatings; screen inks and electrographic inks; and organic colorants for inks, plastics, paints, coatings and cosmetics.
+Major Products: Broad product portfolio with capabilities in web heatset and sheetfed offset, publication and packaging gravure, news ink and publication coldset, flexographic packaging inks, corrugated packaging inks, energy curable inks and coatings, screen inks, toner, ink jet materials, adhesives for packaging, overprint varnishes, specialty coatings, effect inks, security inks and coatings, and organic colorants for inks, plastics, paints, coatings and cosmetics.

 Number of Employees: Approximately 13,000 worldwide.

-Operating Facilities: Through its various ink operations, Sun Chemical has more than 300 manufacturing and service locations worldwide and more than 215 customer in-plant locations in the U.S. alone.
+Operating Facilities: Through its many ink operations, Sun Chemical has more than 300 manufacturing and service locations worldwide.

 For more Sun Chemical Corporation information click here.